History of Freiburg: The consequences of the French Revolution

-When the French Revolution broke out in 1789, this event was the unprecedented succession of the three estate-based society in the German states as well as Freiburg which had been growing over the past centuries.
+When the French Revolution broke out in 1789, the three-estate-based society in the German states including Freiburg, which had developed over many centuries, was met unprepared by the change.

-In Breisgau, the first and spiritual state was the most important despite the secularisation of a part of the church's possessions, because of its abundant wealth, including the monasteries of St. Peter, St. Blasien and St. Trudpert.
+In Breisgau, the first or spiritual state was the most important despite the secularisation of a part of the church's possessions, because of its abundant wealth, including the monasteries of St. Peter, St. Blasien and St. Trudpert.
 The second state included the old imperial aristocracy with its lands, but also the low-income knights established by the generous ennoblement of the Habsburgers.
 They gave a firm scaffolding for administrative officers, lawyers and university professors of the feudal society.
-At the third state were the bourgeoisie, well organised in guilds and who had come into prosperity.
-On the other hand, were the peasants.
-Even if they were no longer alive, they were still dependent on the ecclesiastical and secular landowners.
+In the third state were the bourgeoisie, well organised in guilds and who had come into prosperity.
+Peasants, even if they were no longer under serfdom, were still dependent on the ecclesiastical and secular landowners.

 Inwardly, it remained quiet in Breisgau, as our nation was ... neither so spoiled, nor so depressed, nor as enthusiastic, as Leopold II, Holy Roman Emperor found in far-away Vienna.
-However the possessions owned by the Habsburgers were directly threatened, when the National Convention in Paris in 1792 decided to secure the "national boundaries" of France, the achievements of the Revolution also in other European countries.
+However the possessions owned by the Habsburgers were directly threatened, when the National Convention in Paris in 1792 decided to secure the "national boundaries" of France, and the achievements of the Revolution in other European countries.
 The Mayor of Freiburg Joseph Thaddäus von Sumerau addressed his emperor in Vienna: "My heart bleeds when I think that these good, loyal subjects are to be surrendered to the robbery and murder of their neighbours, the cannibals.

 After the revolutionary army had occupied the Empire's key of Breisach, the French captured Freiburg in the Summer of 1796.
-This, however, only after the militia's resistance led by "Mayor and Town Council Ignaz Caluri", when Sumeraus brother-in-law General Max Freiherr von Duminique (1739-1804) put his troops' names on a plaque.
-This plaque can be found to this day at Martinstor.
-A rare occasion, where a general has put his troops on a monument.
+This, however, was only after the efforts of the militia's resistance led by "Mayor and Town Council Ignaz Caluri".
+Following this Sumeraus' brother-in-law General Max Freiherr von Duminique (1739-1804) put his troops' names on a plaque, which can be found today on the Martinstor.

-This time, however, the Habsburgers did not abandon their right-Rhine possessions.
+This time, however, the Habsburgers did not abandon their holdings on the right of the Rhine.
 After three months, Archduke Charles, Duke of Teschen drove the French out of Freiburg.